Amsterdam Central Station (Dutch: Amsterdam Centraal)

 - the central bus station “Busstation Amsterdam Centraal” is part of the station building.
 It is the main bus station for city and regional bus lines in Amsterdam.

-Public transport – ideal for discovering Amsterdam
+Public transport – the best way to see Amsterdam

 Parking in the city center is expensive and all sights and museums are easily accessible by metro, streetcar or bus.